 I mean ultimately, if you're wearing a Poster Girl dress, you're probably not after comfort.
 But one thing to note about these dresses is that flattering photos can make anyone look great in them; it's all about the poses and angles.
 While commando is fine for the pics, who really wants disco fanny after a night out in a dress that's been riding up since you left the house?
 Not me.

-If you look very closely at Instagram pictures that display the top-to-bottom cutouts, the most common solution is wearing a skin-colored or matching g-string for minimum visibility.
+If you look very closely at Instagram pictures that display the top-to-bottom cutouts, the most common solution is wearing a skin-coloured or matching g-string for minimum visibility.

 For the Cassia Dress and Jetta Jumpsuit, I opted for a seamless light pink thong from Parade and went commando for the Miranda Dress because YOLO.